mars0i/majure/README.md

 I didn't necessarily complete the tutorial, but the basic elements are all here.

-Clojure source code here is copyright 2015 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.
+Clojure source code and text here is copyright 2015 by Marshall Abrams, and is distributed under the Gnu General Public License version 3.0 as specified in the file LICENSE, except where noted.

 The Java source code is copied from the the MASON manual v.
 18, and is by Sean Luke.
 See the MASON manual for its license.